meguna/mff/README.md

 * according to Dan Abramov: presentational components shouldn't be aware of redux state and should instead have those params passed through by container components.
 Makes sense.
+* I feel a lot more comfortable writing Promises now.
+I've used them a lot in up until now but I didn't write them that often.
+Today I had a moment when I was trying to write a Auth0Client class function that would take a callback parameter and execute it after handling some async operations and I was like... why didn't I immediately think to use a Promise?
+* After putting so many hours into this project, I have such a better appreciation for the broad coding principles that we were taught in class.
+  They really show their power when you have a big complicated thing in front of you and you really wished that you had thorough testing so the debugging would not be totally impossible.
+I mean, it already made sense in class, and there were definitely times where combing through the code was really tough, but it really does not compare with something like this.
+I'm really starting to see their importance.
+I never thought of their role in real big apps that big corporations provide, but if you put it that way they probably save lives.
+Reminds me of that [article in the Atlantic](https://bit.ly/2nc3OkU) about how programmers aren't really engineers.

 ## To Do Notes - immediate task
 * fix up route structure!